Talk to us 01204 238 046

 Make sure you note all the key compliance criteria when undertaking bid preparation, as missing something seemingly simple could result in your bid being deemed non-compliant.
 For example, not being aligned with the formatting requirements or failing to attach Company Accounts.
 If requested, make sure you include all required compliance information when submitting a bid for a contract.
 For example, your company's accounts, proof of insurance, policies and any documents requested by the buyer.

-What Happens If Your Bid is Successful?
+What Happens When Your Bid is Successful?

 The bid writing process is not the end of the process if the commissioning panel like what they see.
 They will normally draw up a shortlist and then invite these companies for an interview or to do a presentation.
 In these instances, make sure you re-read your tender responses before the interview and have your USPs/Key Win Themes in mind.